 The third country manufacturing the composite product has to be listed for the meat product contained in the composite product.
 In this case, it has to be listed for gelatine/collagen in the relevant annex to Commission Implementing Regulation (EU) 2021/405.
-Furthermore, the third country must have an EU approved plan for monitoring residues (in the species/commodities from which the processed products of animal origin are derived) and be listed in Annex -I to Commission Implementing Regulation (EU) 2021/405.
+Furthermore, the third country must have an EU approved plan for monitoring residues the (in species/commodities from which the processed products of animal origin are derived) and be listed in Annex -I to Commission Implementing Regulation (EU) 2021/405.
 There is however no such requirement as regards residues, for gelatine, collagen and highly refined products.
-Moreover, to enter into the EU, the composite product has to be accompanied by a private attestation.